Can Orchard Cooling Improve Fruit Quality?

 JAIN Irrigation has studied this for years and has developed a ‘fogging/cooling system’ that can be adapted to any new or existing orchard.
 The JAIN Cooling System is comprised of either a 2 or 4- way fogger at two flow rates (1.8 & 3.6 GPH) depending on the tree spacing, available water, and pressure requirements.
 In many cases, the foggers are spaced 15-ft apart down the tree row and about 15-ft above ground which is at or above the tree canopy The average flow per acre is about 15.5 GPM/A (depending on spacing and flow rate) which is a 35% water savings compared to a traditional sprinkler method.

 Ric Valicoff, a 3rd generation Orchardist in the Yakima Valley, and leader in the fruit industry, has been growing apples for over 40 years.
 In addition to his drip and micro sprinklers, Ric has implemented an above-tree fogger system to keep his Honeycrisp apples from developing sunburn and other physical blemishes.

-Ric has installed a JAIN Fogger system15-ft apart on every tree row in his high-density orchard.
+Ric has installed a JAIN Fogger system, about 15 ft apart on every tree row in his high-density orchard.
 He attributes most of his current success in his Honeycrisp apples to the JAIN Foggers and says “it creates a blanket of mist throughout the entire field that lowers the air temperature by 20 degrees.
-The cooling system has helped increase our yield, improve our quality, and has helped increase the color in the fruit — all important factors when marketing an apple crop”.
+The orchard cooling system has helped increase our yield, improve our quality, and has helped increase the color in the fruit — all important factors when marketing an apple crop”.

 Another success story is Noe Rodriguez – Farm Manager at Zirkle Fruit which was founded in the late 1800’s in the Yakima Valley and has been a pioneer and leader in the fruit industry.